briancaffey/briancaffey.github.io/content/2022/03/27/ad-hod-developer-environments-for-django-with-aws-ecs-terraform-and-github-actions.md

 ![png](/static/adhoc/ad_hoc.backend_update.drawio.png)

 In order have the correct arguments for all of the AWS CLI calls used in the above workflow, we can use the AWS CLI to fetch resource names by tag.

-We should also consider the following:

-- the GitHub Action should call a script that runs the steps described above instead of writing the script directly in the GitHub Action itself.
-This will make debugging easier and will also make it easier to setup automation pipelines using a tool other than GitHub Actions if we choose to do so later
-- how do we structure this script? should it be one big script, or can we break out each step into small scripts? we should try to use KISS and DRY principles

 Here is what I'm using for the script.
 There lots of comments, so please refer to those comments for an explanation of what the script is doing.